penske-media-corp/pmc-vvv/README.md

 Error: Provisioning fails with the message `fatal: unsafe repository ('/srv/provision/utilities/pmc' is owned by someone else)`.
 It is not resolved by re-adding the SSH key nor by running the suggested command `git config --global --add safe.directory`.

-Fix: Run the following
+Fix: Confirm you are using Git v2.35.3+ and run the following command before running the command to provision:

 ```
 git config --global --add safe.directory *
 ```

-Note: You might need to update Git to the latest version (at the time of this writing, version 2.36.0 works).
+Note: You might need to update Git to the latest version.
 The steps for updating Git will vary depending on your operating system, so search for instructions as needed.
 [Here is a Mac-specific guide](https://git-scm.com/download/mac) maintained by Git community members.

 ### 04/12/2022
 Error: Unable to launch xdebug with Parallels.